kubeflow/spark-operator/README.md

 [initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers).
 The CRD controller setups the environment for an application and submits the application to run on behalf of the user, whereas the initializer handles customization of the Spark Pods.
-It also supports running Spark applications on standard [cron](https://en.wikipedia.org/wiki/Cron) schedules using the `ScheduledSparkApplication` CRD and the corresponding CRD controller.y
+It also supports running Spark applications on standard [cron](https://en.wikipedia.org/wiki/Cron) schedules using the `ScheduledSparkApplication` CRD and the corresponding CRD controller.

 ## Features